Alfa Romeo Tonale: Europe

 The Tonale has Apple CarPlay, Android Auto, and Amazon Alexa integrated into its user interface, which also has a 10.25 in touchscreen.
 Regular versions of the car have 18 in wheels, whilst a special edition sold at launch had 20 in wheels along with other cosmetic changes.
 The plug-in hybrid version has less boot space than the non-plug-in version.

 North America

-The Tonale for Canada will be released for the 2023 model year, with the option of a 2.0 L petrol turbocharged engine or a 1.3 L petrol plug-in hybrid engine.
-In the U.S. market, initially only the 2.0 L will be available.
+The Tonale for Canada was released for the 2023 model year, with the option of a 2.0 L petrol turbocharged engine or a 1.3 L petrol plug-in hybrid engine.
+In the U.S. market, initially only the 2.0 L was available.
+The Tonale was withdrawn from the North American market following the 2026 model year.

 Dodge Hornet

 The Hornet was released in August 2022 for the U.S. and Canada, and is Dodge's first compact SUV since the discontinuation of the Jeep Liberty-based Dodge Nitro in 2011.
 Compared to the North American Tonale, the Hornet received a restyled front end, headlights, and taillights.

 The Hornet name was acquired by Chrysler Corporation following their acquisition of American Motors Corporation (AMC) in 1987.
 All Hornets feature a "Bee" emblem on the front fenders.